spiffe/spiffe/standards/SPIFFE_Broker_API.md

 #### 6.2.1 FetchJWTSVID

 The `FetchJWTSVID` RPC allows a Broker to request one or more short-lived JWT-SVIDs with a specific audience for a workload.

-The `JWTSVIDRequest` request contains a reference to the workload for which the Broker wants to request the JWT-SVID.
+The `JWTSVIDRequest` request contains one or more references to the workload for which the Broker wants to request the JWT-SVID.
+When multiple references are provided, all MUST resolve to the same workload.
 It also contains a mandatory `audience` field, which MUST contain the value to embed in the audience claim of the returned JWT-SVIDs.
 The `spiffe_id` field is optional, and is used to request a JWT-SVID for a specific SPIFFE ID.
 If unspecified, the server MUST return JWT-SVIDs for all identities authorized for the workload.

 The `JWTSVIDResponse` response message consists of a mandatory `svids` field, which MUST contain one or more `JWTSVID` messages.